Identity: Bulletin Board Systems

 - Explain the culture and identities associated with the BBS.

-- Cite two historical newspaper articles, one of which must be geographically connected to your BBS.
+- Cite two historical newspaper articles, one of which should be geographically connected to your BBS.

 - Provide links to resources where applicable.

 - Credit images where possible by providing a caption.